epezent/implot/README.md

 ./vcpkg install implot
 ```

-The implot port in vcpkg is kept up to date by Microsoft team members and community contributors.
+The ImPlot port in vcpkg is kept up to date by Microsoft team members and community contributors.
 If the version is out of date, please [create an issue or pull request](https://github.com/Microsoft/vcpkg) on the vcpkg repository.

 ## Extremely Important Note